Last Updated on April 3, 2023 by Matt

 Brakes and safety

-The Hiboy S2 Pro has a redundant dual-braking system, with an electronic brake in the front wheel, and a rear disk brake in the rear.
-I found the braking system to be pretty good in general, responsive yet not jerky.
+The Hiboy S2 Pro features a redundant dual-braking system, combining an electronic brake in the front wheel with a rear disk brake.
+I found the braking system to be effective, offering responsiveness without being jerky.

-Both brakes are pretty strong independently, but when used together they provide a lot of stopping power and a short braking distance, and the scooter goes from full speed to a full stop in just 2-3 seconds.
+Each brake exhibits significant stopping power independently.
+However, their combined use results in a short braking distance, bringing the scooter from full speed to a complete stop in just 2-3 seconds.

 Keep in mind that using the brake lever engages both of the brakes, so you don’t have to use the lever and the brake thumb throttle, you can only use the lever.